 It’s a solid film, this.
 Scrooge’s character transformation is consistent and it doesn’t feel like a total 180 by the end!
 This is entirely down to performance (with a couple of helpful lines thrown in here and there).
 This version, muppets aside, is actually incredibly faithful.
 It hits the story beats effortlessly.
-It’s highly probable that the writers did their own Chradvent leading up to this, as it takes lots of small cues from 1951, 1970 and 1984.
-I still believe it’s a better Christmas film than it is an ACC adaptation – it’s sanitised and mostly depoliticised – but you don’t have to be grimdark to be good.
+It’s entirely likely that the writers did their own mini-Chradvent leading up to this, as it takes lots of small cues from 1951, 1970 and 1984.
+I still believe it’s a better Christmas film than it is an ACC adaptation – it’s sanitised and depoliticised – but you don’t have to be grimdark to be good.
 It’s definitely the most fun adaptation and one that you can easily come back to again and again.

 8 “I love you, Mr Batman”s out of 10